kayleahaynes/kayleahaynes.github.io/_pages/about.md

 Kaylea is all about keeping things simple.
 She enjoys developing  creative and automated solutions that make data analytics and science tools more accessible.
 Her work often centers on translating complex ideas into clear, actionable insights through thoughtful communication and data storytelling.

 An experienced leader, Kaylea has a solid track record of building happy, supportive, and collaborative data science teams.
-Kaylea is also eager to share her insights and engage in conversations about the challenges and opportunities of leading in data science.
+Kaylea is eager to share her insights and engage in conversations about the challenges and opportunities of leading in data science.

-Outside of work, one of her many hobbies, which she dips in and out of, is data visualization.
-This website shares some of these data visualiation projects as well as some blogs around data leadership.
+Outside of work, one of her many hobbies, which she dips in and out of, is data visualiaation.
+This website shares some of these data visualisation projects as well as some blogs around data leadership.